yathit/yathit-inboxcrm-help/_posts/2000-02-06-calendar-sync.md

 index: 7
 ---

-{{ site.product }} provides a bi-directional sync of events between Google & Sugar.
+{{ site.product }} provides a bi-directional sync of events between Google and Sugar.
 Events created and edited in either platform will automatically be synced in regular interval by your browser.

 To setup Calendar Sync, visit to **Setting** panel, {{ "settings" | svg_icon }}, on the sidebar and then click **Calendar Sync Setting**.